Looking to know what a senior HR business partner does?

-A senior HR business partner is a key role that’s responsible for aligning human resources goals with organizational goals.
-Gartner reported that effective HRBPs increase employee retention by 24%, improve employee performance by 22%, boost profitability by 9%, and enhance revenue by 7%.
-It is hard to deny the importance of senior human resources business partners in improving the effectiveness of the human resources department.
+A senior HR business partner aligns human resources goals with organizational goals.
+Gartner report says that effective HRBPs increase employee retention by 24%, improve employee performance by 22%, boost profitability by 9%, and enhance revenue by 7%.
+It is hard to deny the importance of senior human resources business partners in improving the efficiency of the human resources department.

-Effectively creating a partnership and alignment of business units and HR functions.
-Partnering business and HR is the main job of a senior HR business partner.
-Let’s find out how exactly it is achieved and what a senior human resources business partner does to meet both organizational and HR objectives.
+A senior HR business partner partners and aligns business units with HR functions.
+Let’s find out how it is achieved and what a senior human resources business partner does to meet both organizational and HR objectives.

 Senior HR Business Partner Role

-It is a diverse role that requires knowledge of human resources, industry sector, and business acumen and the salary ranges between $78,080 to $121,09 per year.
-They’re responsible for developing and shaping HR agenda that aligns company’s long-term objectives:
+Senior HRBP is a diverse role that requires human resources skills, industry sector knowledge, and strong business acumen.
+The senior HR business partner’s base salary ranges between $78,080 to $121,09 per year.
+They’re responsible for developing and shaping HR agenda that aligns company’s long-term objectives.

-For example, a training program initiated by HR to train employees in the operation department.
-This training program will fail if HR doesn’t understand and know everything about operations, how it works, the challenges the operations team is facing, and what type of skills and training they need.
+For example, let’s consider a training program initiated by HR to train employees in the operation department.
+This training program will fail if HR doesn’t understand this program’s operations, how it works, the challenges the operations team will face, and what type of skills and training they need for its successful implementation.

-This is the job of the HR business partner to collaborate with the management to better understand how they work and what are their requirements.
-In large multinational organizations, multiple HR business partners work with different business units and they all report to a senior HR business partner who then works with the decision-makers for strategic alignment between HR and business objectives.
+This is the job of the HR business partners to collaborate with the management to understand their work and requirements.
+In large multinational organizations, multiple HR business partners work with different business units.
+After that, they report the progress to a senior human resource business partner who then works with the decision-makers for strategic alignment between HR and business objectives.

-Line managers are the main source of relevant data for senior HR business partners and that’s how they create a link between management and HR.
+HR managers are the main data source for senior HR business partners and that’s how they develop a link between management and HR.

 Types of Senior HR Business Partners

 Senior human resources business partners have two types based on their roles and responsibilities.
-The job titles in both types remain the same but job responsibilities are different.
+Know that the job titles in both types remain the same but job responsibilities are different.

-- The most common types of senior HRBPs are the ones who are extremely experienced and qualified professionals.
-They have already served as an HR business partner for a few good years.
-Companies prefer hiring experienced senior human resources business partners so bypass training and since these are experienced professionals, they’re hired as senior HRBPs (seniority in terms of experience).
+- The most common types of senior HRBPs are the ones who are experienced and qualified professionals.
+They already carry the experience of serving as an HR business partner for a few years.
+Companies prefer hiring experienced senior human resources business partners since these are experts in the subject matter.
+Experienced HRBPs are always hired in senior HRBP roles (seniority in terms of experience).

-They are asking for 10+ years of experience as an HRBP to qualify for the senior HR business partner position.
+They ask for 10+ years of experience as an HRBP to qualify for the senior HR business partner position.

 Senior HR Business Partner Responsibilities

-Gartner has identified 4 key roles that an HR business partner has to perform.
-A senior HR business partner, irrespective of its type, performs all these roles simultaneously:
+Gartner identifies 4 key duties that an HR business partner must perform.
+A senior HR business partner, irrespective of its type, must perform these roles:

 - Strategic partner